rajdeeprath/red5-development-series/miscellaneous/sample-cloud-controller/ReadMe.md

 7. If there are any api execution errors or an exception is thrown by the platform, the controller catches them and throw a `InstanceCreateException` for Stream Manager core.
 8. If there are no errors, we assume that instance was launched on platform.
 A acknowledgement token is generated and set in a `INewInstanceResponse` object which is then sent back to Stream Manager as a return value.
 9. The controller launches a new `Runnable` (thread process) to track the process asynchronously.
+10. Controller prepares the list of metadata specified in the launch request to attach to the instance.
+Some of the metadata items are taken from launch configuration where as some of them are generated at runtime such as the instance `identifier`, `role`, `instanceCapacity` etc. The `identifier` is very important, as it is used to identify that the instance belongs to the current stream manager.
+The identity is used to identify all nodes launched from the current Stream Manager instance.
-11. In the `Runnable` we check the state of the newly launched instance by tracking the state change of the instance.
+11. In the `new thread` we check the state of the newly launched instance by tracking the state change of the instance.
 Once a newly launched instance reaches a `RUNNING` state  we can conclude that the instance launch was successful.
 There is a maximum time period (to defined by developer - `operationTimeoutMilliseconds`), within which the state change should complete.
 If the operation fails to reach the expected state (`RUNNING`) within that time or if there is an error reading the instance state, we conclude that the operation failed.
-12. for a successful launch operation, the controller reads the instance information and translates it into a `Red5Instance` before pushing it to the Stream Manager core as a `IRed5InstanceResponse` object.
+12. To verify a successful launch operation, the controller `reads the instance` information and translates it into a `Red5Instance` before pushing it to the Stream Manager core as a `IRed5InstanceResponse` object.
 A cloud instance must always be translated to a  `IRed5InstanceResponse` before it sent to Stream Manager core.
 13. Operation success and failure should be notified back to Stream Manager over the `IInstanceOperationResponseHandler` interface along with the appropriate response object .
 14. Operation error responses are pushed as `IInstanceOperationErrorResponse` objects.

-_If the cloud platform does not provide a built in async mechanism, you can create a Runnable task of your own and track changes in instance state by polling the cloud platform periodically._
+__Every cloud platform SDK may not provide a built-in async mechanism for tracking instance operations.
+In that we recommend you create a separate thread of your own and track operations in instance state to determine state of the operation itself._

 > It is highly recommended that you explore the code base on an existing controller such as  the `aws-cloud-controller` or the `google-compute-controller` to get a better understanding of the mechanism.

 # Developing Your Own Controller